 Training, qualifications & experience

-I am fully supervised by a Training and Supervising Transactional Analyst (TSTA) and a Transpersonal Supervisor specialising in dissociative identity disorder (DID).
+To ensure, I continue to work ethically and in my client’s, best interests, I am fully supervised by three Training and Supervising Transactional Analysts and a Transpersonal Supervisor specialising in dissociative identity disorder (DID).

-In addition to my psychotherapy work, I have 20 years business experience within high pressured music and entertainment businesses.
-Through this, I have developed skills in supporting people to thrive in stressful situations and mentoring and coaching them into fulfilling their best potential.
+In addition to my psychotherapy work, I have 20 years of business experience at board level within high-profile, high-pressure, corporate music companies and entertainment venues.
+Through my leadership experience, I have developed the skills necessary to support all kinds of people to thrive in stressful situations and the ability to successfully mentor and coach them into fulfilling their potential in both academia and business.

 Areas of counselling I deal with